rurban/smhasher/parallel_hashmap/README.md

 - Supports **heterogeneous lookup**

-- Easy to **forward declare**: just include `phmap_fwd_decl.h` in your header files to forward declare Parallel Hashmap containers.
+- Easy to **forward declare**: just include `phmap_fwd_decl.h` in your header files to forward declare Parallel Hashmap containers [note: this does not work currently for hash maps with pointer keys]

-- **Dump/load** feature: when a hash map stores data that is `std::trivially_copyable`, the table can be dumped to disk and restored as a single array, very efficiently, and without requiring any hash computation.
+- **Dump/load** feature: when a `flat` hash map stores data that is `std::trivially_copyable`, the table can be dumped to disk and restored as a single array, very efficiently, and without requiring any hash computation.
 This is typically about 10 times faster than doing element-wise serialization to disk, but it will use 10% to 60% extra disk space.
-See `examples/serialize.cc`.
+See `examples/serialize.cc`. _(flat hash map/set only)_

 - **Tested** on Windows (vs2015 & vs2017, vs2019, Intel compiler 18 and 19), linux (g++ 4.8.4, 5, 6, 7, 8, clang++ 3.9, 4.0, 5.0) and MacOS (g++ and clang++) - click on travis and appveyor icons above for detailed test status.

 - Automatic support for **boost's hash_value()** method for providing the hash function (see `examples/hash_value.h`).
 Also default hash support for `std::pair` and `std::tuple`.

-- **natvis** visualization support in Visual Studio.
+- **natvis** visualization support in Visual Studio _(hash map/set only)_

+@byronhe kindly provided this [Chinese translation](https://byronhe.com/post/2020/11/10/parallel-hashmap-btree-fast-multi-thread-intro/) of the README.md.

 ## Fast *and*  memory friendly

 Click here [For a full writeup explaining the design and benefits of the Parallel Hashmap](https://greg7mdp.github.io/parallel-hashmap/).

-The hashmaps provided here are built upon those open sourced by Google in the Abseil library.
-They use closed hashing, where values are stored directly into a memory array, avoiding memory indirections.
+The hashmaps and btree provided here are built upon those open sourced by Google in the Abseil library.
+The hashmaps use closed hashing, where values are stored directly into a memory array, avoiding memory indirections.
 By using parallel SSE2 instructions, these hashmaps are able to look up items by checking 16 slots in parallel,  allowing the implementation to remain fast even when the table is filled up to 87.5% capacity.

 > **IMPORTANT:** This repository borrows code from the [abseil-cpp](https://github.com/abseil/abseil-cpp) repository, with modifications, and may behave differently from the original.
 This repository is an independent work, with no guarantees implied or provided by the authors.
 Please visit [abseil-cpp](https://github.com/abseil/abseil-cpp) for the official Abseil libraries.